We are entering a new golden age of art + technology, the stuff I am seeing is quite incredible and I see more and more amazing opportunities everyday

 From a motion point of view, I am quite an old school, people like early Joshua Davis really influence me, as well as some of the work I used to see on the Creative Review CD-ROMs that came with the magazines.
 Pre-internet it was the only way I could see what was happening in the work, we didn’t have much of that in NZ at the time.

 I remember sending a letter to my friends begging them to send me tapes of techno too, which really influences my work.
 Nice clean minimal stuff, perhaps a bit dark – perfect.

 5. How has Artivive changed the way you create?

 Yes, absolutely.
-It means that I can easy go from concept to testing in just a couple of hours, or even minutes if I have everything ready.
-And so it means I spend more time in AR, test and play more because everything is done for me.
-I just login, upload artwork and bingo, time to see how it looks 🙂
+It means that I can easily go from concept to testing in just a couple of hours, or even minutes if I have everything ready.
+And so it means I spend more time in AR, test, and playing more because everything is done for me.
+I just log in, upload artwork, and bingo, time to see how it looks. ?

 Charles Clapshaw, Augmented Reality Art